KhiopsML/khiops-doc/docs/tutorials/kdic_multi_table.md

 An external table **behaves like an Entity**, creating a 0-1 relationship.
 The syntax starts with `Entity(City)`.
 And because it provides additional information for a specific descriptive variable rather than statistical units, square brackets `[zipcode]` are used to specify the linking key.

 The `Root` keyword is required for external tables, as it indicates that the key variable (e.g., zipcode) uniquely identifies the records in that table.
+For the `Customer` table, the `Root` keyword is *optional* and simply tags the main dictionary representing the statistical units under study.

 ## Filtering Out-of-scope Tables and Variables